Lespedeza leptostachya: Distribution and habitat

 It is endemic to the Upper Midwest, where it occurs in the Upper Mississippi Valley in the states of Minnesota, Iowa, Wisconsin, and Illinois.
 Most occurrences are in northern Iowa and southern Minnesota, and it is rare across its known range.
 It is federally listed as a threatened species of the US.

 Lespedeza leptostachya grows only in the tallgrass prairie, mainly in dry areas.
 The soils may be gravelly, sandy, and/or calcareous, and are generally well-drained.
-Preferring sloped areas that are north-facing.
+It prefers sloped areas that are north-facing.
 It is found in association with other plants including big bluestem (Andropogon gerardi), little bluestem (Schizachyrium scoparium), yellow Indian grass (Sorghastrum nutans), side-oats grama (Bouteloua curtipendula), prairie dropseed (Sporobolus heterolepis), porcupine grass (Stipa spartea), Penn sedge (Carex pennsylvanica), copper-shouldered sedge (Carex bicknellii), sand-bracted sedge (Carex muhlenbergii), flowering spurge (Euphorbia corollata), prairie phlox (Phlox pilosa), lead plant (Amorpha canescens), rough blazing star (Liatris aspera), purple prairie clover (Dalea purpurea), showy goldenrod (Solidago speciosa), grass-leaved goldenrod (S. graminifolia), prairie gentian (Gentiana puberulenta), hoary puccoon (Lithospermum canescens), blue-eyed grass (Sisyrinchium albidum), cream wild indigo (Baptisia leucophaea), flax-leaved aster (Ionactis linariifolius), silky aster (Symphyotrichum sericeum), pale prairie coneflower (Echinacea pallida), milkwort (Polygala polygama), prairie violet (Viola pedatifida), and bird's foot violet (Viola pedata).
 It can be found alongside its relative, Lespedeza capitata (which has shorter and dense flower spikes and wider leaflets), and it has been known to hybridize with it producing plants that have intermediate flower spike lengths and leaf widths, though this is rare.